-March 1, 2022
+March 1, 2024

-This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the prospectus of the Redwood Managed Volatility Fund, Redwood Managed Municipal Income Fund, Redwood AlphaFactor® Tactical International Fund, and Redwood Systematic Macro Trend ("SMarT®") Fund (each a "Fund" and collectively, the "Funds") dated March 1, 2022 (the "Prospectus"), copies of which may be obtained without charge by contacting the Funds' Transfer Agent, Ultimus Fund Solutions, LLC, 4221 North 203rd Street, Suite 100, Elkhorn, Nebraska 68022.
+This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the prospectus of the Redwood Managed Volatility Fund, Redwood Managed Municipal Income Fund, Redwood AlphaFactor® Tactical International Fund, and Redwood Systematic Macro Trend ("SMarT®") Fund (each a "Fund" and collectively, the "Funds") dated March 1, 2024 (the "Prospectus") and the Funds' annual Report dated October 31, 2023 (the "Annual Report"), copies of which may be obtained without charge by contacting the Funds' Transfer Agent, Ultimus Fund Solutions, LLC, 4221 North 203rd Street, Suite 100, Elkhorn, Nebraska 68022.
+The consolidated financial statements of each Fund included in the Annual Report, including the notes thereto and the report of the independent public accounting firm thereon, are incorporated by reference into this SAI.
 You may also obtain the Prospectus for a Fund by calling the Funds at 1-855-RED-FUND (733-3863) or by visiting the Fund's website at www.redwoodmutualfunds.com.